 Soil3 provides enough nutrients for season-long growing.
 No need to apply additional fertilizer.
-We have tested this in raised beds for up to four years without additional fertilizer
+We have tested Soil3 in raised beds for up to four years without additional fertilizer.

 4x The Water Retention of Regular Soil

 Soil3 is approved by the Organic Materials Review Institute (OMRI) for certified organic gardening.
-Many composts claim the word “organic,” but are in reality far from it.
-Check with OMRI (www.omri.org) to verify authenticity of organic claims.
+Many composts claim the word “organic,” but in reality are far from it.
+Check with OMRI (www.omri.org) to verify the authenticity of organic claims.
 We are OMRI Listed!

 Learn More about Our Certification

 Soil3 is 100% organic compost comprised of grass clippings from our sod farm, wheat straw from our farm, and cow manure from a local dairy.
 We compost using a high heat method (160º) and add mycorrhizae.
 Beneficial microorganisms naturally colonize the compost as part of the process.
 You can use this organic compost as humus soil.